abbreviatedman/kerouac/README.md

 - [ ] User can easily launch writing mode.
 - [ ] User gets a gentle confirmation before switching back to editing mode.
-- [X] In writing mode, user can't select text.
+- [X] In writing mode, user is prevented from selecting text.
-- [ ] Iin writing mode, user can't delete text.
+- [ ] Iin writing mode, user is prevented from deleting text.